Leather products are known to stretch over time, and this is a good thing for some but bad for others.

 A leather type that is easy to stretch is also easy to shrink.

 How to Shrink a Leather Wallet?

-#1 Empty your wallet: Remove all items from the leather wallet, including credit cards, cash, IDs, coins, and pictures, out of your wallet.
+#1 Empty your wallet: Remove all items from the leather wallet, including credit cards, cash, IDs, coins and any wallet size photos out of your wallet.
 Ensure nothing is stuck hidden to leave a mark on the leather when you dry it.

 #2 Soak your wallet in water: The next step is soaking your wallet in lukewarm water till it properly absorbs water.
 Do not use any detergents or cleaning chemicals.
 Normal tap water will work.

 #3 Prepare to dry: Once the wallet is completely wet, it's time to rinse off excess water.
 Never squeeze your wallet to take out the excess water.
 Just hold it in your hands and gently jerk it to remove the excess water.